DerwenAI/strwythura/NOTES.md

   * add a SKOS-based semantic layer, to leverage during graph algos in RAG
     - TODO: add concepts into the `NetworkX` graph, linking entities

-    - illustrate Human-in-the-loop approaches in KG construction
-    - prototype a minimal thesaurus for dementia research domain
-    - `curate.py` to iterate on SKOS definitions

   * Streamlit dashboard view of `rag.py`

   * Entity linking - combine structured and unstructured sources